GoogleChromeLabs/trust-safety-demo/conversion-measurement/README.md

 ## Fork and customize

-All URLs in this demo can be customized.
+All URLs in this demo (publisher, advertiser, adtech) can be customized.
 Look for `.env.development` and `env.production` files in each subfolder and customize them as needed.

 ## Set and run locally